1956 United States presidential election in Alabama: Analysis

-As expected by the polls, Alabama voted for the Democratic nominees Adlai Stevenson II and running mate Tennessee Senator Estes Kefauver, with 56.52 percent of the popular vote against Republican–nominees incumbent President Dwight D. Eisenhower and Vice President Richard Nixon, with 39.39 percent.
-Eisenhower’s performance was nonetheless the second-best by a Republican in Alabama since 1884, when many blacks were still enfranchised, while Stevenson declined by eight percent compared to his 1952 performance.
-Eisenhower’s main gains were in upper- and middle-class urban areas, where wealthier whites aligned strongly with GOP economic policies.
+As expected by the polls, Alabama voted for the Democratic nominees Adlai Stevenson II and running mate Tennessee Senator Estes Kefauver, with 56.52 percent of the popular vote against Republican nominees incumbent President Dwight D. Eisenhower and Vice President Richard Nixon, with 39.39 percent.
+Eisenhower's performance was nonetheless the second-best by a Republican in Alabama since 1884, when many blacks were still enfranchised, while Stevenson declined by eight percent compared to his 1952 performance.
+Eisenhower's main gains were in upper- and middle-class urban areas, where wealthier whites aligned strongly with GOP economic policies.
 The unpledged slate had little support and consequently did not make the impact it did in South Carolina, Mississippi or Louisiana, cracking twenty percent only in Lowndes County.

-Stevenson received ten of Alabama’s eleven electoral votes; the eleventh was cast by a faithless elector for Walter B. Jones.
+Stevenson received ten of Alabama's eleven electoral votes; the eleventh was cast by a faithless elector for Walter B. Jones.

-As of the 2020 presidential election, this is the last election in which Macon County voted for a Republican nominee, and the only election since 1872 that this majority-black county has voted Republican.
+As of the 2024 presidential election, this is the last election in which Macon County voted for a Republican nominee, and the only election since 1872 the majority-black county has voted Republican.
 (Note: This county also voted Republican in the Reconstruction Era elections of 1868 and 1872.)
-It is also the last time that Houston County voted for a Democratic nominee, and the last time that the state has supported a losing Democratic nominee or that a Republican won two terms without ever carrying the state.
+It is also the last time Houston County voted for a Democratic nominee, and the last time that the state has supported a losing Democratic nominee or that a Republican won two terms without ever carrying the state.